newnetdev/NetworkToCode-Class/slides/data/M01_Python.md

 class: ubuntu

-# Pretty Printing Dictionaries
+# json package: Pretty Printing Dictionaries

 * The `json` module can be used to pretty print a dictionary
-  * We cover modules later this section
 * It's serializing it as a string
+* Example: Print some device facts in a much more readable indented format

 ```
 >>> print(facts)